 Delete an interactive slice object

 Select a slice object with the Slice tool and click Delete on the Properties tab.
 You can also delete a slice object by pressing the Delete key, using the object's right-click context menu, or clicking Delete Slice from the on-screen edit overlay for the selected slice object.
-Multiple slice objects can be deleted at once by clicking Clear All in the 3D Exploratory Analysis group on the Analysis tab.
+Multiple slice objects can be deleted at once by clicking Clear All in the Exploratory 3D Analysis drop-down list in the Workflows group on the Analysis tab.